 There are 4 key factors responsible for the success of professional stain cleaning:

 - Experience – One of the main reasons you call for help when you can’t remove a stubborn stain is that you probably don’t know how to do it.
-The extensive knowledge which professionals have aids them in identifying the source of the spot and choosing the right detergents to eliminate it.
+The extensive knowledge that professionals have aids them in identifying the source of the spot and choosing the right detergents to eliminate it.

 - Cleaning solvents – There is a big difference between the detergents you buy from your local store and the ones cleaning companies use.
 The latter is stronger, more concentrated and gives better results.